JenniferUgo/Auxiliary-Project-One-ShellScripting/auxiliary-project.md

 >`vi names.csv`
 #### And populate it with random names, on each line.

-### We also open the id_rsa.pub and id_rsa files and paste the public key and private key into them respectively.
+### We also open the **id_rsa.pub** and **id_rsa** files and paste the public key and private key into them respectively.

 ### Next, we create the developers group, using this command:

 >`sudo groupadd developers`
 ### Then we open the **onboard-users.sh** script and edit the public key file path.
 We replace `root/onboarding-users.sh/id_rsa.pub` with `/home/ubuntu/Shell/id_rsa.pub`

-### We set permission on the sript so it can be executable
+### We set permission on the sript so it can be executable:
 >`sudo chmod +x onboarding-users.sh`
-### To run the script, we first change to root user as we will not be able to execute the script as a normal user.
+### To run the script, we first change to root user as we will not be able to execute the script as a normal user:
 >`sudo su`

 ### After this we run our script
 >`./onboarding-users.sh`

-#### If there are no errors this script has successfully onboarded 20 users to the Linux server and created a home directory, a .ssh folder and copied the public key into the authorized_key file of the users.
+#### If there are no errors, this script has successfully onboarded 20 users to the Linux server and created a home directory, an .ssh folder and copied the public key into the *authorized_key* file of the users.
 <br>

 #### Check to see if the users are actually created:
 >`tail -20 /etc/passwd`

 ### To check if we have successfully onboarded the users, we try and connect to the server randomly using any of the users.
-ex

 ### We open another terminal, cd into downloads.
 >`cd downloads`
 ### Create a private key file and copy the private key into the file.